Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Communication

-Table~\ref{payload_comm} shows the latency difference between AWS S3 and function payload.
-By default, objects are compressed with Zstd~\cite{zstd}, which provides a 4x compression ratio on NYC Citi Bike trip data~\cite{citi_bike}.
-Therefore, the real single partition size we tested reached up to 60MB, which is enough to handle streaming workloads.
-The latency in the table also includes the overheads of marshalling/unmarshalling and compression/decompression, this is because serialization and deserialization phases happen in Lambda Rust Runtime~\cite{lambda_rust_runtime}.
-However, these parts are not bottlenecks, accounting for less than 7\% of total time.
-When the compressed partition is less than or equal to 1.5MB, the payload communication is an order of magnitude faster than S3.
-Since 15 MB exceeds the maximum size of the function payload, \flock executed the same function instance three times synchronously or 60 times asynchronously, resulting in a 6x or 2x improvement, respectively.
-We'll explain how multiple payloads are routed to the same running instance in Section~\ref{subsec:func_group}, which is the critical part of data shuffling.
+Table~\ref{payload_comm} compares the latency of AWS S3 and function payload communication.
+Objects are compressed using Zstd~\cite{zstd}, achieving a 4x compression ratio on NYC Citi Bike trip data~\cite{citi_bike}, allowing tested partition sizes up to 60 MB (\texttt{15MB * 4}) suitable for streaming workloads.
+The reported latency incorporates marshalling/unmarshalling and compression/decompression overheads incurred in the Lambda Rust Runtime~\cite{lambda_rust_runtime}, which account for less than 7\% of the total time.
+For partitions less than or equal to 1.5 MB, payload communication outperforms S3 by an order of magnitude.
+Since the 15 MB payload size limit is exceeded at larger sizes, \flock executes the same function instance multiple times synchronously or asynchronously, resulting in 6x and 2x speedups, respectively.
+Section~\ref{subsec:func_group} elaborates on how multiple payloads are routed to the same running instance, a critical aspect of data shuffling.

-The limitation of this approach is that AWS Lambda does not yet provide per-instance concurrency like GCP Functions~\cite{gcp_concurrency} for now.
-GCP function allows for up to 1,000 concurrent requests on a single instance of an application, providing a far greater level of efficiency.
-In extreme cases, multiple data partitions shuffling for aggregation may performs poorly when constrained to a single-request model.